Lawkh/custom_detekt_rules/README.md

 # detekt custom rule template

-This repository is a template.
-You can use it to generate your own repository to write and share your custom rules.
+This repository is copied from a template.
+Adds rules like fun interfaces.

 ## How to use it